These Soviet-Era Candy Bars Contain Cow’s Blood

 “I bought it every time I passed near a pharmacy and had pocket money,” Maria recounted.

 As VICE notes, one of the ingredients listed on the back of the candy’s packaging was black food albumin, which is a technical term for blood.
-As a result, it seems many customers were not entirely aware of what they were consuming, and each Hematogen bar contained at least five percent dried cow’s blood.
+As a result, it seems many customers were not entirely aware of what they were consuming, and each Hematogen bar contained at least 5 percent dried cow’s blood.

 Despite the odd ingredient, Hematogen remained a popular item in Soviet pharmacies for years and years, and it’s still available today, though it’s not nearly as widespread as it once was.
 A handful of new varieties — treating everything from the common cold to minor skin conditions — have hit the market, and one food expert notes that the bar can be readily purchased in America.